mehdichaouch/pi-boot-script/README.md

 ### 2. Medium: copy files over to the Linux partition
 To do this, you can leave the *unattended* file unchanged; it was written for this task.

-1. Put all the files in a directory *payload/* in a subdirectory equivalent to where they will be on the Pi:
+1. Put your files in a directory *payload/* in a subdirectory equivalent to where they will be on the Pi:
     * a file *payload/etc/hosts* will become */etc/hosts* on the Pi (yes, this overwrites it if it is already there)
     * *payload/home/pi/.bashrc* will become */home/pi/.bashrc* in the user profile
 2. Put the *payload/* folder in the boot partition